 Telecommuters are a relatively large percentage of the workforce: 18.80% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Monroe does not have a public transit system used by locals to get to and from work.
+Monroe is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Monroe citizens is a little higher than the average for US cities and towns: 23.01% of adults in Monroe have at least a bachelor's degree.
+The population of Monroe overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Monroe, 23.01% have at least a bachelor's degree.

 The per capita income in Monroe in 2022 was $24,773, which is low income relative to Oregon, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,092 for a family of four.
 However, Monroe contains both very wealthy and poor people as well.